-At this center, Dr. Lee Ann Gee and physician assistant Howard Chaitoff teach patients about TMS therapy and its effectiveness in reducing depression and OCD symptoms.
-They help patients who who have unresolved symptoms of depression or OCD find long-term relief.
+At this center, Dr. Lee Ann Gee and physician assistant Howard Chaitoff teach patients about TMS therapy and its effectiveness in reducing depression symptoms.
+They help patients who have unresolved symptoms of depression find long-term relief.

 Find us on Facebook

-OCD and depression treatment for long-term symptom relief is available in South Anchorage.
-We can meet with patients at our South Anchorage office to discuss TMS therapy and OCD /depression treatment.
+Depression treatment for long-term symptom relief is available in South Anchorage.
+We can meet with patients at our South Anchorage office to discuss TMS therapy and depression treatment.

 An initial consultation allows us to learn about a patient and how their symptoms were previously treated.
 We ask questions to find out how past depression treatments were performed, if they caused side effects, and if they delivered any symptomatic improvement.